 Weather

 The weather from region to region in Colombia depends on the topography and altitude.
-This nation is so close to the equator so there aren't really seasons in the strictest sense of the word.
-Bogotá's high-altitude location in the central Andes means it sees highs in the mid-60s and lows in the 40s year round, with frequent showers and cloudy skies.
-Cartagena and the Caribbean coast is typically hot and humid with the average temp being around 86°F. In southern Cali and the Cauca Valley, you can expect a tropical savanna climate and average highs in the '70s.
-And of course, Medellín's enjoys a perpetual springlike climate.
+This nation is so close to the equator that there aren't really seasons in the strictest sense of the word.
+Bogotá's high-altitude location in the central Andes means it sees highs in the mid-60s (Fahrenheit) and lows in the 40s year-round, with frequent showers and cloudy skies.
+Cartagena and the Caribbean coast are typically hot and humid, with an average temperature of around 86°F (30°C).
+In southern Cali and the Cauca Valley, you can expect a tropical savanna climate and average highs in the 70s.
+And of course, Medellín enjoys a perpetual springlike climate.

 Crowds & Costs